Demo Contact

 Step 5 - Service Catalogue Deployment

-Some steps to consider during the deployment phase are:
+Steps to consider during the deployment phase are:

 Step 6: Continual Improvement

-Prioritise improvements based on the feedback analysis and the impact they will have on users and the organization.
+Prioritize improvements based on the feedback analysis and the impact they will have on users and the organization.

 Develop a plan for implementing the improvements, including timelines, resources required, and potential risks.
 Implement the improvements according to the plan, making sure to test and validate the changes before deploying them.